 Basic laboratory animal science

-The course is for PhD and research year students, post docs and possibly technicians, and corresponds to what is described in §57 of Executive Order 2028 of 14/12/2020, chapter 14, on qualification requirements for personnel who work with experimental animals, and is approved by the responsible Danish authority (Fødevarestyrelsen).
+The course is for PhD and research year students, post docs and possibly technicians, and corresponds to what is described in §56 of Executive Order no. 1065 of 25/09/2024, chapter 14, on qualification requirements for personnel who work with experimental animals, and is approved by the responsible Danish authority (Fødevarestyrelsen).

 The course entitles those who have taken it to carry out animal experiments under another person's animal experimental license, cf. functions A and D as described in EU Directive 2010/63/EU Article 23.2: